-This guest post is by Madeleine Melcher, an adoptee, adoptive mother and author.
+This guest post is by Lisa Raymond, an adoptee.

 Disclaimer: I am but one person with my own experience.
 Adoptees are human beings, so of course our feelings and experiences vary from black to white to every shade of gray.
 I cannot and do not speak for everyone, but will always stand up for everyone to have a chance to speak.

 I am an adoptee who has known the love born from adoption, not just my own, but also the welcoming of my own children through adoption.